 Following Government instructions designed to help reduce the spread of coronavirus, the council has taken a number of steps to help ensure the wellbeing of customers, staff and the wider community.

-This means some of the services you usually use will be closed, or will be operating in a different way.
-We understand the changes to our services may be frustrating, but the Government advice is clear that we all need to do what we can to stop coronavirus from spreading, helping to save lives and protect the NHS.
+This means some of the services you usually use will be closed, or will operate in a different way.
+We understand the changes to our services may be frustrating, but Government advice is clear: we all need to do what we can to stop coronavirus from spreading.

 We are working hard to make sure the services you rely on are available wherever possible.
 We are putting additional measures in place to make sure that people who are more likely to be affected by the social distancing measures get the support they need.